Snail-IDE/Snail-IDE-Docs/src/pages/index.md

 [View the documentation](/development/extensions/introduction) for information on creating extensions.
 We've added a few small things to extensions that should hopefully allow for some interesting stuff to be made.

-Feel free to submit your finished extensions on [our Extra Extensions Gallery.](https://github.com/PenguinMod/PenguinMod-ExtensionsGallery/)

 # More

-Our GitHub is located [here](https://github.com/PenguinMod/), feel free to contribute but it may be difficult.
+Our GitHub is located [here](https://github.com/Snail-IDE/), feel free to contribute but it may be difficult.
-We will eventually document the process on working with PenguinMod's internals here.
+We will eventually document the process on working with Snail-IDE's internals here.